NeuroRehack/Be-Up-Standing/Firmware/README.md

 ## Setting up the Omega2 Pro
 The Omega2 Pro is a headless device, meaning that it cannot be accessed using a graphical user interface.
-In order to set it up you need to plug it to a computer using a micro USB cable and connect to it using a serial terminal.
+In order to set it up you need to plug it to a computer using a micro USB cable and connect to it using a serial terminal (e.g. Putty).
 The device requires internet access in order to install the necessary packages.

 - Once you have connected to the device using a serial terminal, you can set up the wifi using the following command:
   ```sh